formkit/docs-content/api-reference/formkit-observer.md

 #### Parameters

-* `previous` — The previous watcher dependencies
+* `previous` — The previous watcher dependencies.
-* `current` — The new/current watcher dependencies
+* `current` — The new/current watcher dependencies.

 #### Returns

+ A tuple of maps: `toAdd` and `toRemove`.

 ### isKilled()

-Checks if the given noe is revoked.
+Checks if the given node is revoked.

 #### Signature